 Here are a few suggested resources for Thanksgiving!

-These resources can be easily added to your virtual Thanksgiving activities.
-Each of these products have digital formats already included!
-To take a closer look, click their links below.
+These resources can be easily added to your digital Thanksgiving activities.
+Each of these products has a digital format already included!
+To take a closer look, click the links below.

 - Turkeys Reading Flip Book